dashpay/docs/merchants/getting-started.rst

 A range of Point of Sale systems are available.
 Many function as an app or simple website serving a checkout interface and QR code generator, while others support custom features such as NFC or a rewards scheme.
+QR.cr, Spark Payments and Anypay are supported by the community and are particularly widespread.

 +---------------------------------------------------------------+---------+----------------+-----------+---------+------------------------------------------------------------------------------------------+
 | Name                                                          | App?    | Web interface? | Hardware? | NFC?    | Notes                                                                                    |